When is Race Across The World series 2 on? - Everything you need to know

 Who are the couples?

-Details on this year’s contestants have yet to be released, but judging by teaser trailer, viewers can expect to see a mother and son duo, a twosome who can’t even pronounce the name of their final destination, and a clueless couple – who appear to be struggling with reading their map.
+This year’s line-up includes a mother and son duo and a twosome who can’t even pronounce the name of their final destination.
+Here’s a full breakdown.

-And it looks like one couple could encounter trouble with the authorities, as they’re asked to stop filming upon entering an area.

 Race Across The World returns to BBC Two on 8 March, at 8pm.